relrod/fedorahosted/README.md

   * This prevents having to send FAS auth info to the web app.
   * If the group exists, the web app sets HostedRequest.completed = true

+# Dependencies (fedora packages)

+* python-fedora
+* python-flask
+* python-flask-sqlalchemy
+* python-flask-wtf
+* flask-scss (I just packaged this, needs to be submitted for review)
+  * python-pyscss (Need to get this reviewed too)

 # License

 GPLv2+